fonderie-vtt-weblate/foundryvtt-system-channel-fear/README.md

 ## Installation

+The system can be installed directly from Foundry by searching for its name: `Channel Fear`.
+You will then have the latest version and enjoy automatic updates.

-In order to install the system, you must add it to Foundry using the manifest link:
+Otherwise, it is possible to add it using the link of its manifest:
 `https://raw.githubusercontent.com/DjLeChuck/foundryvtt-system-channel-fear/main/system.json`

 ## Modules dependencies